angular-slider/ngx-slider/README.md

 The slider allows for customising how to implement tooltips.
 See [TOOLTIPS.md](TOOLTIPS.md) for more information.

+## Known Issues

+Before reporting a new bug, please look at [KNOWN_ISSUES.md](KNOWN_ISSUES.md) for a list of known problems and their workarounds.
+New bugs reports for these problems will not be accepted.

 ## Bugs

 You can report any bugs as [Github issues](https://github.com/angular-slider/ng5-slider/issues).